wanxiashuai/learngit/readme.txt

-git is a version control system. git is free software. add a branch to test.
+git is a version control system. git is free software. add a new branch to test not easy.